team-telnyx/telnyx-meet/README.md

 1. Sign up for a Telnyx Account
 2. Create an API KEY
 3. Create a Room ID
+4. Set up environment variables
-4. Run the code
+5. Run the code
-5. Deploy on Vercel
+6. Deploy on Vercel

 ---